ricomasgu/emil-challenge/README.md

 ## Description

-Solution presented to EMIL for the challenge presented.
+Solution presented to EMIL for the challenge.

 ## Set up the environment